 Understanding the Logistics of a Workers Compensation Policy

-Audits are performed after the expiration of a policy term.
+Audits are performed at the end of a policy term to determine the accurate wages of each type of employee, this includes salaried wages as well as hourly wages.
+They can be conducted in person or over the phone.
 Your worker’s compensation carrier will notify you either by letter or by phone of the upcoming audit.
 You will be able to schedule the appointment with the auditor at a time that is convenient for you.
-During the audit, they will review your financial information for the policy term that just ended.
+The auditor will review your financial information for the policy term.
 Be sure to give yourself adequate preparation time.
 It will also help if you ask the auditor for a summary of the supporting documents they will need.

 Commonly used documents include but are not limited to the following:

 - Tax forms like forms 941 and 944, or Employer’s Federal Tax Return